nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ### `launch-templates.<template-name>`

-Name of your custom launch template.
+The name of your custom launch template.
 This name is used via `--distribute-on="<# of agents> <template-name>"` when starting the ci run.
-Multiple launch templates are not required.
-You can define as many as you need.
+Supports one to many uniquely named launch templates.
 Multiple launch templates can be useful for setting up different toolchains (rust, java, node versions) or resources classes for your workspace needs.

 ```yaml {% fileName=".nx/workflows/agents.yaml" %}